redhat-cip/dci-openshift-agent/README.md

 - `/usr/share/dci-openshift-agent/` gathers the following folders and files: `action_plugins` folder, `ansible.cfg` file, `dci-openshift-agent.yml` file, `group_vars` folder, `plays` folder, `test-runner` script and `utils` folder.
 - `/var/lib/dci-openshift-agent` folder holds the `samples` folder.

-Also, have in mind that:
+Also, keep in mind that:

 - `dci-openshift-agent` user (with sudo permissions) and group are created